enkidevs/curriculum/Web/HTML/images/image-height-width.md

 ---
 ## Practice

+Which option(s) are true about web images?

++ Resizing images smaller in HTML is bad as the images filesize doesn't change.
-The main reason height & width are useful attributes to adding to HTML image elements is:
++ Setting height & width as attributes will reserve space before the image loads.

-???

-* Browser reserves appropriate space for it.
-* Will overright CSS height & width values.
++ CSS will override the height & width attributes in the HTML element.
-* Prevents potential CSS mistakes with image size.
-* Easiest way to set image size.
-* Best way to manage responsive (resizable) images.
+- Resizing images larger in HTML is good and the image will appear normal.

 ---
 ## Revision